Back to Answers

 Mononucleosis and Epstein-Barr: What’s the connection?

-It takes more than a cough or sneeze to spread EBV.
+Epstein-Barr virus (EBV) can cause the disease mononucleosis, also known as mono.
+EBV is one of the most common viruses that people catch.
+But it takes more than a cough or sneeze to spread EBV.
 The virus spreads from person to person mainly through saliva.
-You can catch it from an infected person by doing things such as:

 There’s no clear-cut treatment for mono.
 You can take steps to ease the symptoms by: